 You know the old saying, April showers bring May flowers?
 Well, what about April flowers?
-Sure, May’s got daffodils and tulips —but April’s birth flower is the Sweet Pea.
+Sure, May’s got lilies of the valley and tulips —but April’s birth flower is the Sweet Pea.

 What is April’s Birth Flower?
 A Little Sweet Pea Background